 Okay, so now we know how to identify all the gears that make up a habit and how to fight bad ones.
 Let’s see how to replace a bad habit with a good habit!

-How to Replace Bad Habits with Good Ones
+Breaking Bad Habits and Replacing Them with Good Ones

 There is no influence like the influence of habit. – Gilbert Parker

 The easiest way to create a habit is to find a reliable trigger and a reward you crave.

 The trigger can be anything that happens around the time when or in the context in which you want to implement a certain behavior.
 This can mean waking up in the morning, having lunch, having a snack, going into a meeting, or answering a phone call.

 The reward MUST be something you deeply crave, something your brain would really look forward to.
 Eating a bit of chocolate or beef jerky, getting a small gift for yourself, or listening to your favorite band are all great examples.

 Here’s the step by step process of breaking bad habits: